OpenServoCore/ch32-iap-bootloader/README.md

 - **`repr(C)` frame with union data** — CRC is computed directly over the struct memory via pointer cast; no serialization step, no intermediate buffer
 - **`MaybeUninit` frame buffer** — the 76-byte `Frame` struct is reused every iteration without zero-initialization
 - **Bit-bang CRC16** — no lookup table, trades speed for ~512 bytes of flash savings
-- **OB bit-clear state transitions** — forward state changes (Idle→Updating, trial consumption) flip 1→0 bits without erasing, avoiding the cost of a full erase+rewrite cycle and the code to preserve OB contents
+- **Bit-clear state transitions** — forward state changes (Idle→Updating, trial consumption) flip 1→0 bits without erasing, avoiding the cost of a full erase+rewrite cycle
 - **Avoid `memset`/`memcpy`** — these pull in expensive core routines; manual byte loops and volatile writes keep the linker from dragging in library code
 - **`.write()` over `.modify()`** — register writes use direct writes instead of read-modify-write, saving the read and mask operations
-- **Aggressive code deduplication** — shared flash operation primitives across erase, write, and OB operations (see the flash HAL)
+- **Aggressive code deduplication** — shared flash operation primitives across erase and write (see the flash HAL)

 ### Design approach